-Your company must make effective emergency response plans and be able to support them.
-Effective plans prevent or minimize fatalities, injuries and loss.
+Your company must have effective, documented emergency response plans and be able to support them.

+Effective plans:
-Clearly define who is responsible for what.

-Train everyone to follow procedures and use appropriate equipment.

-Provide refresher training regularly.
+- prevent or minimize fatalities, injuries and loss. - clearly define who is responsible for what. - train everyone to follow procedures and use appropriate equipment. - provide refresher training regularly.